Essay Series

 The clearest example may be the local service economy.

-Local operators usually carry something large systems lose: real accountability, local knowledge, and a stake in the community beyond quarterly metrics.
-If AI can close the administrative gap without requiring those operators to sell their independence to a platform, more communities get to keep competent local capacity.
+Local operators carry something large systems lose: real accountability, local knowledge, and a stake in the community beyond quarterly metrics.
+If AI can close the administrative gap without forcing those operators to sell their independence to a platform, more communities get to keep competent local capacity.
 That is not a small thing.

 Regional production and logistics